andresgr96/ariel-docs/doc/source/contributing_guide/index.rst

 ----------------------
 The normal installation guide applies.
 You should definitely use :ref:`editable mode<installation/index:Editable Mode>`.
 Using the ``requirements_dev.txt`` allows you to quickly install all packages in editable mode, by executing: ``pip install -r requirements_dev.txt``.
-If you want to uninstall all Revolve2 packages, you can use ``./uninstall.sh``, which uninstall all packages like ``revolve2*``.
+If you want to uninstall all Ariel packages, you can use ``./uninstall.sh``, which uninstall all packages like ``Ariel*``.

 ----------------------
 Continuous integration
 ----------------------
 Github Actions is used for continuous integration(CI).
 You can find plenty of resources about the CI online.
-It is located in the revolve directory at ``.github/workflows``.
+It is located in the Ariel directory at ``.github/workflows``.
 You cannot directly run the CI configuration locally, but scripts are available to run the tools.

 ----------
 Code tools
 ----------
-Revolve2 code quality is checked by a variety of tools.
+Ariel code quality is checked by a variety of tools.
 See the ``codetools`` directory.
 The CI runs these tools automatically.
 A shorthand for running the tools and applying as many automatic fixes as possible is ``./codetools/fix_all.sh``.
 Not all problems can be fixed automatically, but the errors should be self explanatory.
 Make sure to regularly run the tools during development (at least mypy), as they can help you detect many mistakes early.

-.. list-table:: Revolve2 code tools
+.. list-table:: Ariel code tools
    :widths: 1 4
    :header-rows: 1